About me

 The stack

-.NET / C#, SQL Server, modern web frameworks, cloud infrastructure (Azure, hybrid), data pipelines, API design, DevOps, security for regulated environments.
+.NET / C#, SQL Server, modern web frameworks (Vue, React), cloud infrastructure (Azure, Google Cloud, hybrid), data pipelines, API design, DevOps, security for regulated environments.

 I learn tools as needed.
 What matters is solving the problem.